Phytophthora kernoviae: Symptoms

 Since Phytophthora kernoviae has such serious symptoms it should be seen as a serious threat to both trees and shrubs.
 On the shrubs of Rhododendron, the disease starts with the blackening of the leaf petiole sometimes extending to the base of the leaf, affecting old and young leaves equally.
 In addition to this darkening lesion on the stem, leaves can get severe enough lesions to become necrotic and cause entire leaf death.
 These lesions begin as a progressive blackening of the leaf tissue and spread across the leaf surface.
 In some cases this necrosis causes dieback and cankers on the infected plant.
 While symptoms for trees hosts are similar they have a few distinct differences.
 For the European beech (Fagus sylvatica) host symptoms include dark brown to blue black lesions on the trunk ranging in size and shape depending on severity of the infection.
 Tulip trees Liriodendron tulipifera are another susceptible host.
 The pathogen infects and causes many smaller bleeding lesions along the trunk and can even cause lesions on leaf tips.
 Both shrubs and trees share the characteristic symptoms of leaf necrosis with lesions on the stem and trunk proving the severity of this disease.

 Diagnosis of the disease can be difficult as symptoms for Phytophthora ramorum and Phytophthora kernoviae can be very similar.
 One should test samples with DNA extraction of the plant tissue tested against conventional PCR and real-time PCR.
 If either of these tests come back negative you have a negative sample for P. kernoviae.
 While positive samples indicate the presence of this pathogen.
 In addition to this you can use isolation followed by morphological identification.

 Environment

 Phytophthora kernoviae spreads most quickly and detrimentally in moist conditions such as direct rainfall and also those of heavy humidity.
 Rain and heavy winds help in the dispersal of spores for further infection.
-This disease has an optimal growing range of 26-16 °C. This range suggests that it may have originated in a temperate climate, possibly China, before being introduce to the UK.
-In some genus of the disease such as P. ramorum water transportation through the use of streams and rivers is seen from outbreak sites.
-This is a unique characteristic of the P. ramorum and has not been seen in the kernoviae species While there are no known insect vectors for the disease humans can transport spores via agricultural equipment, on shoe bottoms and direct plant movement.
+This disease has an optimal growing range of 26-16 °C. This range suggests that it may have originated in a temperate climate, possibly China, Taiwan, the Himalayas, or even New Zealand before being introduced to the UK.
+While there are no known insect vectors for the disease, humans can transport spores via agricultural equipment, on shoe bottoms, and direct plant movement.
 These are the most significant vectors for the disease.